 Food & Drinks

-Rome is so full of attractions that it makes sense to eat at the best restaurants that are around the special monuments here… this way you can save on precious time.
-For example if hunger strikes you around Vatican museums than go to the ‘Be.
-Re’ nearby that has a gorgeous copper bar, great signature dishes like trapizzini, simmered oxtail and chicken alla cacciatora.
+Rome is so full of attractions that it makes sense to eat at the best restaurants that are around the special monuments here… this way you can save precious time.
+For example, if hunger strikes you around Vatican museums then go to the ‘Be.
+Re’ nearby that has a gorgeous copper bar, and great signature dishes like trapizzini, simmered oxtail and chicken alla cacciatora.

-Near the Colosseum and the Forum you will find the cave like Tempio de Iside that serves delicacies like fish Carpaccio, scallop roast, pasta with clams, ai ricci etc… in short anything to do with fish.
-On the ground floor of a residential block that’s near Villa Pamphilj i.e. Rome biggest Public Park is the traditional Cesare al Casaletto that serves croquettes, gricia, amatriciana and carbonara.
+Near the Colosseum and the Forum, you will find the cave-like Tempio de Iside that serves delicacies like fish Carpaccio, scallop roast, pasta with clams, ai Ricci etc… in short anything to do with fish.
+On the ground floor of a residential block that’s near Villa Pamphilj, i.e. Rome’s biggest Public Park is the traditional Cesare al Casaletto that serves croquettes, gricia, amatriciana and carbonara.

 With 22 districts each having different neighbourhoods with varying price ranges for accommodations… deciding where to stay in Rome is a challenge.
 The best way is to decide what kind of experience you want and then decide the area before zeroing on a specific hotel.

-Should you wish to splurge then there are 5 star hotels like the Rocco Forte Hotel De Russie in Centro Storico and the Hassler Roma with its magnificent views of the Spanish steps.
-Most expensive and spectacular areas with the best luxury and boutique hotels will be the Centro Storico area and the Tridente Via Veneto.
+Should you wish to splurge then there are 5-star hotels like the Rocco Forte Hotel De Russie in Centro Storico and the Hassler Roma with its magnificent views of the Spanish steps.
+The most expensive and spectacular areas with the best luxury and boutique hotels will be the Centro Storico area and the Tridente Via Veneto.

-The Jewish Ghetto region has boutique and cultural experience oriented hotels in mid to upper ranges.
+The Jewish Ghetto region has boutique and cultural experience-oriented hotels in the mid to upper ranges.
 The Termini station area has lots of budget hotels and easy convenience but there aren’t many attractions around.